superphy/insilico-subtyping/README.md

 ### Arguments:

-1.  `genome` - sub-command for running phylotyper on genome input.
+1.  `genome` - Sub-command for running phylotyper on genome input.
 Other sub-commands are `new` for building new subtype schemes.
 2.  `subtype_scheme` - The name for the subtype scheme.
 See [Built-in subtype schemes](#built-in-subtype-schemes) for a list of the